These Lemon Blueberry Scones are easy to make, incredibly soft and tender, and topped with a sweet lemon glaze. Perfect for breakfast or brunch!

 Ingredients for This Recipe

-This is such an easy blueberry scone recipe, and the lemon glaze on top adds a delightfully zingy flavor.
+This is such an easy lemon blueberry scone recipe, and the lemon glaze on top adds a delightfully zingy flavor.
 Here’s what you’ll need for this recipe:

 - All-Purpose Flour: When measuring your flour, make sure to use the spoon and level method.
 Too much flour in your scones can create a crumbly dough and make it difficult to work together.